kyh/build-your-own-javascript-x/README.md

 # Rebuilding frontend frameworks from scratch

-> A DIY guide to rebuilding Alpine, Vue, React, Angular, Styled Components
+> Featuring - Alpine, Vue, React, Redux, Angular, Styled Components

-This repo will try to reproduce a minimal working version of each framework by building a reactive counter example.
+This repo will try to reproduce a minimal working version of each framework by building a [reactive counter example](https://webcomponents.dev/blog/all-the-ways-to-make-a-web-component/).

 The core components of a reactive framework
 - Keep track of some data